BYLAWS OF THE EAST COLFAX NEIGHBORHOOD ASSOCIATION

 SECTION 3.
-Special meetings of the membership shall be called by a majority vote of the Board.
+Special meetings of the general membership shall be called by a majority vote of the Board.
 Notification of such meetings shall state the nature of business and no other business shall be conducted.

 SECTION 4.
 Special meetings of the Association must be called by the Board upon receipt of a written petition signed by ten (10) voting members.

 SECTION 5.
-At least six (6%) percent of the total eligible voters must be present to constitute a quorum at any general Member meeting and for general Member votes.
+At least six (5%) percent of the general Members must be present to constitute a quorum at any general Member meeting and for general Member votes.

-ELECTION OF OFFICERS, TERMS OF OFFICE AND DUTIES
+ELECTION OF BOARD OFFICERS, TERMS OF OFFICE, DUTIES AND BOARD MEETINGS

-SECTION 2.
-The officers of the Association shall serve for a one-year term and may serve until their respective successors are elected.
+SECTION 3.
+The Board Officers shall serve for a one-year term and may serve until their respective successors are elected.
 All officers may succeed themselves except the President who may not be elected to serve more than two successive terms.
-A simple majority vote of those eligible voters in attendance shall elect.

 SECTION 4.
-All Board Officers shall serve on a voluntary basis without pay, but shall be reimbursed for normal expenses incurred in the performance of their duties.
+All Board Officers shall serve on a voluntary basis without pay, but shall be reimbursed for normal expenses incurred in the performance and scope of their duties.

 SECTION 5.
-General management of the Association’s affairs shall be entrusted to the Board of Directors.
-The President shall make a bimonthly report to the membership of actions taken by the Board of Directors.
+General management of the Association’s affairs shall be entrusted to the Board Officers.
+The President shall make a quarterly report to the general membership of actions taken by the Board Officers.

 SECTION 7.
-DUTIES.
-The Association’s elected officers shall serve in their respective capacities both with regard to the Association and its meetings and the Board and its meetings.
+DUTIES OF THE BOARD OFFICERS.
+The Association’s elected Board officers shall serve in their respective capacities both with regard to the Association and its meetings and the Board and its meetings as follows.

-The President shall preside at all meetings of the Association and the Board and shall have the duties and powers normally pertinent to the office of President in addition to those particularly specified in these By-Laws.
-He or she shall have power to appoint such committees as may be necessary subject to Board approval.
+The President shall preside at all general member meetings of the Association and meetings of the Board and shall have the duties and powers normally pertinent to the office of President in addition to those particularly specified in these By-Laws.
+He or she shall have power to appoint such committees as may be necessary, subject to Board approval by majority vote.
 He or she shall represent the Association at all levels of community exposure, personally or through his or her appointed agent.
 He or she shall listen to all complaints and suggestions of the membership and bring such complaints and suggestions to the attention of the Board first, then if necessary to the general members of the Association in order that they may be acted upon for the improvement of the community.
 He or she shall supervise the bimonthly newsletter, but not necessarily edit it.

 The Vice-President shall exercise the powers and perform the duties of the President in case of the President’s death, absence, incapacity, resignation or removal.

-The Secretary shall keep a record of all meetings of the Association and the Board and of all matters of which a record shall be ordered by the Association.
+The Secretary shall record minutes of all meetings of the Association and the Board and of all matters of which a record shall be ordered by the Association.
 Minutes shall be posted on the ECNA website where they can be accessed by general members at will.
-He or she shall keep a roll of the members of the Association with their addresses and phone numbers based upon information provided by the Treasurer, President or other Board Officer.
+He or she shall keep a roll of the members of the Association with their addresses and phone numbers or email addresses based upon information provided by the Treasurer, President or other Board Officer.

 The Treasurer shall collect and receive all monies due or belonging to the Association and shall deposit same in a separate managed account in a bank satisfactory to the Board in the name of the Association.
-The Treasurer shall make reports at the membership meetings, at the meetings of the Board and shall render an account of all monies received and expended during the fiscal year at the annual election meeting.
+The Treasurer shall make quarterly reports at the membership meetings, at the meetings of the Board and shall render an account of all monies received and expended during the fiscal year at the annual election meeting.
 The Treasurer shall document guidelines for incoming donations and grants and out-going grant awards, and track membership dues if collected and approved by majority vote of the Board.

-Directors shall attend Board meetings and membership meetings.
+Officers shall attend Board meetings and general membership meetings.
 They shall have such other duties as may be directed by the President.

-The President shall each year appoint such standing and special committees as are deemed necessary to promote the best interests of the neighborhood which the Association represents, subject to the approval of the Board.
-These committees should include, but not necessarily be limite to the following:
+The President may appoint standing and special committees deemed necessary to promote the best interests of the neighborhood which the Association represents, subject to the approval of the Board.

-The Articles of Incorporqtion and/or these By-Laws may be altered, amended, or repealed or new Articles or By-Laws adopted as hereby set forth.
+The Articles of Incorporation and/or these By-Laws may be altered, amended, or repealed or new Articles or By-Laws adopted as hereby set forth.
 Such alteration, amendment, repeal or new Articles and/or By-Laws may be proposed by the Board to the general membership.
-Before a membership vote on such change may be called for, it must be placed on an announced agenda and such change must be published in a newsletter, website, email and/or at the location where meetings are hosted at least two weeks prior to the meeting at which the vote will be taken.
+Before a general membership vote on such change may be called for, it must be placed on an announced agenda and such change must be published in a newsletter, website, email and/or at the location where meetings are hosted at least two weeks prior to the meeting at which the vote will be taken.